university-of-toronto-fsf/conflict-demo-live/README.md

-# conflict-demo-live
+# Conflict Demo

+Edward Apostol, May 2024
-This repository will be used for the live demo exploring the git workflow and git conflicts
+This repository will be used for the live demo exploring the git workflow and git conflicts.